The Senses In General

 Often even that their perfection depends on what they do not resemble them so much as they could do, as you see that the intaglios, being made only of a little ink, placed here and there on paper, represent to us forests, cities, men, and even battles and storms, although, of an infinity of diverse qualities that they make us conceive of in these objects, there is none that the only figure whose resemblance they have properly, and even then this is a very imperfect resemblance, since, on a quite flat surface, they represent to us bodies variously raised and sunken, and that even, according to the rules of perspective, often they better represent circles by ovals than by other circles, and squares by lozenges than by other squares, and so with all the other figures; so that often, to be more perfect in quality of images and better represent an object, they must not resemble it.

-We must all the same think of the images which are formed in our brain, and we must observe that it is only a question of knowing how they can give the soul a means of feeling all the various qualities of the objects to which they are attached. report, and not how they have in themselves their resemblance.
+The images which are formed in our brain gives the soul a means of feeling all the various qualities of the objects to which they are attached.

 When the blind man touches some bodies with his stick, these bodies do not send anything him other than to make his stick move differently according to the qualities which are in them.